 Ramp Attak – 3 Mary Street, Blackstone

 Ramp Attak at Blackstone is Queensland’s largest indoor skatepark.
 It features three main sections, including a resi and foam pit!
 Casual sessions and memberships are available.
 Ramp Attak is receommended for those over 6 years of age.

 Skateaway Family Skate Centre – 700 Albany Creek Road, Albany Creek

 Located at the Albany Creek Village Shopping Centre, Skateaway is home to Queensland’s second-largest artistic skate club and offers learn-to-skate lessons, school holiday sessions, birthday parties, fundraisers and functions.
 This air-conditioned venue will keep you cool in the warmer months while you have fun skating with friends.

 Facilities: Skate shop, café and toilets.

-It is all happening at the Digi Roller Skating Rink in Hillcrest – themed events, learn to skate sessions, school holiday programs, club sports (hockey, inline speed skating, artistic roller skating), parties and fundraisers – there is bound to be an event to suit you and your family.
+It is all happening at the Skate Paradise in Hillcrest – themed events, learn to skate sessions, school holiday programs, club sports (hockey, inline speed skating, artistic roller skating), parties and fundraisers – there is bound to be an event to suit you and your family.

 Facilities: Snack bar, lockers (fee applies) and toilets.